VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 * TruckersMP has their own Rich Presence which needs to be disabled in MP Settings!
 * Due to a few problems with previous ETCARS, you will need to install ETCARS 0.15.386 from our installer.
 * Promods is only supported on MP or via the developer argument
-* IF YOU HAVE ETCARS INSTALLED, PLEASE REINSTALL IT WITH ONE INCLUDED WITH VT-RPC!
+* IF YOU HAVE ETCARS INSTALLED, PLEASE REINSTALL IT WITH ONE INCLUDED WITH VTRPC!

 Supports **Euro Truck Simulator 2**, **American Truck Simulator** and **TruckersMP**.
 **Rich presence example on Single Player**